Longwater1234/mybatisgen/README.md

 ## How it works (Overview)

-1. It reads Db credentials and Java project packageName from [env.json](env.json)
+1. It reads Db connection params and Java packageName from `env.json`.
+Accepts password from command line.
 2. Then connects to Database to get list of all tables, keys and relations.
 3. From the result from (1) and (2) above, it uses Go Templates to create the *generatorConfig.xml* file. (can be modified, see the [reference](https://mybatis.org/generator/configreference/xmlconfig.html))